Augmented Reality in IoT

 Q: What are the barriers to entry in getting users up and running with AR applications in IoT?

 Like any burgeoning technology there are always technical hurdles to negotiate during implementation.
 That said, AR frameworks have improved by leaps and bounds providing streamlined integration enablement, significantly lowering the barrier to entry from a development point of view.

 The proliferation of smartphones, as the most basic entry point from a hardware perspective, coupled with WebAR have made creating impactful, value-added AR integrations widely attainable.
 For more advanced integrations, like those applied in an industrial physical setting (AR overlay of a piece of equipment), AR alignment and accuracy can be a challenging problem to solve.
 The inherent natural variations and variables associated with one rendering environment to another represent a moving target.
 Still these challenges can be overcome through structured application of AR and developments in markerless AR, specifically simultaneous localization and mapping technology (SLAM), have opened the door to new possibilities.

 Q: What’s next?
 What does the future hold for AR in the industrial space?

-As AR continues to evolve we will start to see companies combining disparate context streams with the physical world.
+As augmented reality in IoT continues to evolve we will start to see companies combining disparate context streams with the physical world.
 This will enable their teams to work more efficiently.
 In addition, customers will be able to experience products more contextually (e.g., the AR tent) while helping to drive sales and conversions.